ingredients icon.Ingredients

 Another thing to remember is that if cooking on high heat, do not season it with pepper until after it’s cooked, as this will burn in the pan, which will result in a bitter taste.

-How to Cook sirloin on a Grill or Smoker
+How to Cook Sirloin Steak on a Grill or Smoker

 The sirloin can be either grilled or smoked, and both methods achieve a banging beefy hit!